Comic Book: Ultron Unlimited

 - The Wasp, the former wife of Pym, his "mother" (the detail that they divorced is of no concern to his mania)

 - The Scarlet Witch, the Vision's former wife, his "daughter-in-law" (again, they are divorced, but ask him if he cares)

 - Wonder Man, whose brain patterns were used to build the Vision

-The other Avengers locate and destroy Ultron after a painful curb-stomp battle.
-They located the cave where Ultron had the captive Avengers... and then, another Ultron appeared.
-And another.
-And another, and dozens, hundreds, thousands.
-The "Prime one" was still working with the others.
-The Vision managed to break free, and liberate the Grim Reaper, who liberated the others.
-And the other Avengers finally cleared their way to the main Ultron.
-And yet, with all of them toguether, Ultron was still invincible, and thrashed the floor with all of them.
-They were saved by Justice, who was left behind by medical orders (he had a broken leg), and arrived with "Antartic Vibranium" that melts all metals, even adamantium.
+The Vision manages to break free, and liberates the Grim Reaper, who frees the others, while the other Avengers finally clear their way to the main Ultron.
+And yet, even with all of them together, Ultron is still invincible.
+They are saved when Justice, who was left behind with a broken leg, arrives with "Antarctic vibranium" that melts all metals, even adamantium.